cpsamtec/virtuin/README.md

      enable?: "all" | [], //task indexes to enable of current group }
     ```
+    - reset: reset that statuses of tasks (progress, state, etc.)
+    - disable: disable a user from running a task
+    - enable: enable a user to run a task
     - each key is optional
-    - *all* refers to every task in the group
+    - values can be *all* which refers to every task in the group.
-    - use an array to specify each task index starting from 0 in the same group.
+    Alternatively the value can be an array to specify each task index starting from 0 in the same group.